2 Timothy 3

 2 Timothy 3 is the third chapter of the Second Epistle to Timothy in the New Testament of the Christian Bible.
 The letter is traditionally attributed to Paul the Apostle, the last one written in Rome before his death (c.
 64 or 67), addressed to Timothy.
 However, most biblical scholars believe that it and the other Pastoral Epistles are the work of an anonymous follower, writing after Paul's death in the first century AD.
-This chapter contains the charge to Timothy to keep out of heterodoxy, and use Paul's steadfast faith under persecution as an example to contrast the opponents' characters, while continue to follow the teachings of the Scriptures.
+This chapter contains a charge to Timothy to keep away from heterodoxy, and use Paul's steadfast faith under persecution as an example to contrast the opponents' characters, while continuing to follow the teachings of the Scriptures.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 17 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: